 A straightforward application (where no objections or oppositions are received) should take about six months to proceed to registration.
 Once registered, a trade mark can be licensed or sold to another party.
 Registration lasts for ten years but can be renewed indefinitely.

 We have substantial experience in dealing with trade mark matters and can help at every step of the way in protecting and safeguarding your brand.
-If you are in the process of adopting a new brand, have not yet protected your existing brands or have concerns that another party may be infringing your brand, please get in touch with us to find out more about our trade mark services.
+If you are in the process of adopting a new brand, have not yet protected your existing brands or have concerns that another party may be infringing your brand, please do not hesitate to contact us by emailing [email protected].